MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

     **To Optimize Disk Space**: VMM performs a dynamic optimization review to determine whether VHDs can be migrated to meet the free storage space threshold (disk space) while considering aggressiveness set in the Dynamic Optimization page.
 Dynamic Optimization will only be triggered when any cluster shared storage violates the disk space threshold set.
 If migration of  VHDs can help free the storage space threshold in shared storage in the cluster, VMM displays a list of VHDs that are recommended for migration, with the current and target storage space indicated.
 VHDs will only migrate to another shared storage with the same storage classification.

-    >[!NOTE]
+3. Click **Migrate**.

+::: moniker range="sc-vmm-2019"

+    >[NOTE]
-    > If VHDs are migrated between one storage type to another ( Example from a CSV to NAS file share), the storage migration will be slow.
-    > If the storage optimization does not return a list of VHDs to migrate even when the threshold and aggressiveness criteria are met:
-    - Check the HostVolumeID using Get-SCStorageVolume Cmdlet.
-If the HostVolumeID returns Null for the volume, refresh the VM and perform Storage Dynamic Optimization again.
-    - Check the DiskSpacePlacementLevel of the host group using the Get-SCHostResever cmdlet.
+    > If VHDs are migrated between one storage type to another (Example: from a CSV to NAS file share), the storage migration will be slow.
+If the storage optimization does not return a list of VHDs to migrate even when the threshold and aggressiveness criteria are met: o	Check the HostVolumeID using Get-SCStorageVolume Cmdlet.
+If the HostVolumeID returns Null for the volume, refresh the VM and perform Storage Dynamic Optimization again. o	Check the DiskSpacePlacementLevel of the host group using the Get-SCHostResever cmdlet.
 Set the DiskSpacePlacementLevel value equal to the value of Disk Space set in Host Reserve settings in the Dynamic Optimization wizard.

-3. Click **Migrate**.
+::: moniker-end

 ## Power on/off a computer in VMM